Moinali5599/patient-management-microservices/README.md

 3. Patient Service calls Billing Service via gRPC to create a billing account
 4. Patient Service publishes a `PatientCreated` event to Kafka
 5. Analytics Service consumes the event and updates its data store

-## Contributing
-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Open a pull request

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.